1 / 10

 The SEAT Ateca FR Black Edition comes with 19-inch gloss black alloy wheels, various other gloss black exterior highlights (including door mirrors, roof rails and window trim), and interior detailing in black.

 The high-spec SEAT Ateca Xcellence comes with 18-inch alloy wheels, front comfort seats in Microsuede trim, illuminated door sills and LED headlights.
 Adaptive cruise control is standard, as well as a heated windscreen, rear-view camera and wireless phone charger.
 There’s keyless entry and go, as well as the Convenience pack.

 Topping the range is the SEAT Ateca Xcellence Lux.
 This comes with 19-inch alloy wheels, the digital cockpit and front sports seats in leather upholstery.
 There’s an electric tailgate, top-view camera and Winter pack.
 The Advanced Driving Assistance pack is standard too - with high-beam assist, lane assist and blind-spot detection.

 Does the SEAT Ateca have seven seats?

-No, the SEAT Ateca is strictly a five seater.
-On the plus side, the rear bench is nice and wide, so that it is fairly easy to sit three abreast, but if you want more room, you’ll need the Tarraco.
+The SEAT Ateca is strictly a five-seater.
+On the plus side, the rear bench is nice and wide, so that it is fairly easy to sit three abreast, but if you want more room, you’ll need the bigger SEAT Tarraco.

 Is the SEAT Ateca a good used car?

 The SEAT Ateca has been popular, which means there are plenty of relatively low mileage cars around that represent a significant saving on buying brand new.
-However, when it first went on sale, there was an entry-level ‘S’ version of the Ateca priced just over £18,000, but this model was quite poorly equipped, and we’d avoid it if you are looking for a second hand car.
+However, when it first went on sale, there was an entry-level SEAT Ateca S priced just over £18,000, but this model was quite poorly equipped, and we’d avoid it if you are looking for a second-hand car.

 Is the SEAT Ateca good to drive?